-An Example Of Exif/Meta Data:
+An Example Of Exif/MetaData:

-If it is not an original photo – meaning that it was edited or resized, ask why they would do that?
-But the EXIF data will even tell you which editor it was done in.
+The EXIF data will even tell you which editor it was done in.
 If there is no data, that too is a clue, meaning it was probably copied from the screen.

 Every bit of information helps you make an informed decision about the person you are connected with.